Edgar John Toms

 Pre War

 Before the war Edgar was a civil service clerk.
 He was born on 17 April 1898 and christened at Croxley Green on 5 June.
 He lived with his parents, William and Lizzie Toms at Hollybank, Yorke Road, Croxley Green.
-His father worked at Croxley Mills.
+His father worked at Croxley Mill.
 After the war the Army paid William £26 16s 1d, including a war gratuity of £11.

 Recorded as enlisting in Westminster, London.